|

 nights a week throughout 1978 helped me develop into one

-when the
+When the

-studio met at the club, there I
+studio met at the dance club on Fridays, there I

-was showing off.
 It is a well-known fact that

 women are attracted to excellence.